Estafet-LTD/StackinaBox/OCP/README.md

 In addition log into the SonarQube console as admin and install the SonarJava Quality Profile via Administration | Marketplace and allow the SonarQube server to rebuild

+Create a user named jenkins and a token for the user - see https://docs.sonarqube.org/latest/user-guide/user-token/

+### Configure Jenkins

+In Manage Jenkins | Global Tools Configuration | add Maven - name it 'M3' - select the default download option

+In Manage Jenkins | Global Tools Configuration | add Docker - name it 'Docker' - select the default donload option

+In Manage Jenkins |Manage Plugins | add Sonarqube plugin and allow rebuild

+In Manage Jenkins | Global Tools Configuration | add SonarQube Scanner - name it 'Sonar' - select the default donload option

+In Manage Jenkins | Configure System - under SonarQube section tick the box Enable injection of SonarQube server configuration as build environment variables and fill in server details - note the url for the server should be the internal one (ending in .svc).
+Also add the credential which will be the token created by SonarQube.
+Use type secret text and name it jenkins-token

+sonar setup

 ## GITEA [automate later]
 Follow instructions at https://computingforgeeks.com/how-to-install-gitea-self-hosted-git-service-on-centos-7-with-nginx-reverse-proxy/